Services

 The main hooks executed on the catalog service for layers are used to convert from/to JS/MongoDB data types:

-Additional hooks are run to update contexts whenever a layer name is updated.
+Additional hooks are run to update contexts whenever a layer name is updated or projects when one is removed.

 TIP